 All hikers completing the Florida Trail are welcome to register their hikes with us.

 All Thousand Milers who register with us are eligible for an award certificate sent to you by email.
-You may also optionally obtain a plaque of that certificate for a donation that covers production costs.

 We also encourage end-to-end hikers to contact the Florida Trail Association to obtain their End-to-End patch and certificate.